damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 * Actively evaluate and incorporate feedback from UX Research
 * Stay informed of the latest UI/UX techniques, tools, and patterns

+### Junior UX Designer

+* Execute feature design work consistent with GitLab design and personality
+* Seek and respond to feedback from the team and UX Research
+* Ask questions
+* Follow guidance from Senior UX team members

 ### UX Designer

 * Understands general UX design and best practices